 Chronic prostatitis/chronic pelvic pain syndrome typically has pain as the predominant symptom, often including pain with ejaculation.
 The discomfort can be significant and often markedly interferes with quality of life.
 Symptoms of urinary irritation or obstruction also may be present.
 On examination, the prostate may be tender but usually is not boggy or swollen.
 Clinically, inflammatory and noninflammatory types of chronic prostatitis/chronic pelvic pain syndrome are similar.

 Asymptomatic inflammatory prostatitis causes no symptoms and is discovered incidentally during evaluation for other prostate diseases when white blood cells are present in the urine.

 Febrile patients with typical symptoms and signs of acute bacterial prostatitis usually have white blood cells and bacteria in a midstream urine sample.
 Prostate massage to obtain a postmassage urine sample is thought to be unnecessary and possibly dangerous in these patients (although danger remains unproved) because bacteremia can be induced.
 For the same reason, rectal examination should be done gently.
 Blood cultures should be obtained in patients who have fever and severe weakness, confusion, disorientation, hypotension, or cool extremities.
-For afebrile patients, urine samples before and after massage are adequate for diagnosis.
+For patients without these findings, urine samples before and after massage are adequate for diagnosis.

 For patients with acute or chronic bacterial prostatitis who do not respond favorably to antibiotics, transrectal ultrasonography and sometimes cystoscopy may be necessary to rule out prostatic abscess or destruction and inflammation of the seminal vesicles.

 For patients with types II, III, and IV (nonacute prostatitis) disease, additional tests that can be considered are cystoscopy and urine cytology (if hematuria is also present) and urodynamic measurements (if there is suspicion of neurologic abnormalities or detrusor-sphincter dyssynergia).

 Nontoxic patients can be treated at home with antibiotics, bed rest, analgesics, stool softeners, and hydration.
 Therapy with a fluoroquinolone (eg, ciprofloxacin 500 mg orally twice a day or ofloxacin 300 mg orally twice a day) is usually effective and can be given until culture and sensitivity results are known.
 If the clinical response is satisfactory, treatment is continued for about 30 days to prevent chronic bacterial prostatitis.